modernweb-dev/web/.changeset/mean-forks-rest.md

 "@web/test-runner": patch
 ---

-fix: use full path to browser session file
+Use full path to browser session file